University of Kashan

 University of Kashan (Kashan University or UK, Persian: دانشگاه کاشان) is located in the city of Kashan, Iran, 230 kilometers south of the capital Tehran.
-It educates more than 7,000 students in many different fields including engineering, physics, mathematics, chemistry, art, and humanities.
+It educates more than 9,000 students in different fields including engineering, physics, mathematics, chemistry, art, and humanities.

 General information

 The University of Kashan was Founded in 1974 and is the oldest institution of higher education in Kashan.
 At the time of its foundation, only undergraduate courses in Physics and Mathematics were offered.
 The current activities of the university are classified into four sections of education, research, development, and side activities.
 The university is located on a 530 hectares campus, 15 kilometer outside of the town with several affiliated centers located near or at the city of Kashan, Ghamsar, Niasar and Tehran.
 Presently, the university has nearly 300 staff and university lecturers and it has about 8200 students, studying in over 180 courses, %40 of them are in Postgraduate studies (Ph.D. and MSc) of which 60% are female students.